Updated: Sep 18

 A professional and qualified accountant will advise on the potential deductions you can make throughout the year, while also helping you to make more strategic plans to ensure maximum year-end deductions.
 Your accountant should look at your business as a whole to maximise your profit and minimise your costs.
 Otherwise, how do you know that you are claiming for everything you are entitled to?
 Tax deadlines, limits and amounts due have an annoying habit of changing on a regular basis.
 Overlooking any critical changes and you could end up underestimating your next tax bill.

-Using an accountant guarantees that deadlines are met and that you’ll be paying the correct proportion of tax at the right time and to the right people.
+Using an expert accountant guarantees that deadlines are met and that you’ll be paying the correct proportion of tax at the right time and to the right people.

 2. Save you time and hassle